Visitors have been taking scenic boat tours of Florida waterways ever since there were visitors to Florida.

 Still, I love the Jungle Queen, precisely because it is old and corny.
 I tell guests to skip the cruises with meals and take the sightseeing tour, where you’ll get a little local history and some great views of my town.

-Tickets:range from mid twentys for the sightseeing cruise to $60 for barbecue dinner with entertainment on the Jungle Queen’s island.
+As of 2023, tickets range from $31 for adults for the sightseeing cruise to $70 for adults for barbecue dinner with entertainment on the Jungle Queen’s island.

 - Jungle Queen Riverboat cruise